93xiaoming/minimal_decomposition/README.md

 # minimal_decomposition

-This file provides the explicite minimum decomposition sequence of any given single-qubit gate.
+The function Type_I and Type_I provide the explicite minimum decomposition sequence of any given single-qubit gate.